 If you are self employed you must complete and submit your tax return, plus pay any tax due, by 31st January.
-With a week to go, follow our quick tips for a speedy submission and avoid an unnecessary £100 penalty.
+And with many of us off over Christmas, it might be the perfect time to get ahead of the tax game before the deadline.

 Have a HMRC Online Account.

-As you’ve now missed the deadline for filing a paper return (31st October 2018), you have no option than to submit your tax return online via HMRC.
-As there is only a week to go you should have already created an online account.
-(Setting up a new account can take up to a week to process.
-Once you register and receive your user ID and password, you will be able to use the same details next year).
+As you’ve now missed the deadline for filing a paper return (31st October 2020), you’ll need to submit your tax return online via HMRC.
+Setting up a new account can take up to a week to process.
+Once you register and receive your user ID and password, you will be able to use the same details next year.

 Use an Accountant.